-- All-Clad lid and handle design has fewer nooks and crannies, so it's easier to clean; you may think this is a drawback for waterless cooking but in all of our testing All-Clad cookware performed waterless cooking superbly.
+- All-Clad's lid and handle design has fewer nooks and crannies, so it's easier to clean.

 - The exact configuration of All-Clad is a thickness of 2.6mm with an aluminum layer 1.7mm thick; few brands of waterless cookware provide this information.
 This doesn't necessarily mean waterless cookware is lower quality, it just makes it harder to do an apples-to-apples comparison.

 - All-Clad cookware is not stackable except for the double boiler and steamer insert.
 The steamer insert is an extremely easy way to cook with a low-water method (i.e., it's more forgiving than cooking over direct heat).

 - All-Clad is fully clad cookware.
 Some brands of waterless cookware--particularly those made overseas--are disc clad, which is not ideal for waterless cooking.

 These comparisons apply to other brands of fully-clad stainless steel cookware, including Tramontina Tri-Ply Clad, Cuisinart Multiclad Pro, Demeyere, Williams-Sonoma Thermo Clad, and more.
 Though the exact configurations among brands will differ, you can use all of them for the waterless cooking method.

 This is also true for other types of cookware--aluminum, nonstick, enameled cast iron, ceramic.
 As long as it has a lid, you can use the waterless and low fat cooking methods.